top of page

 The Bauhaus curriculum naturally included graphic design.
 The outstanding typographic experiments of Oskar Schlemmer, Lyonel Feininger, Herbert Bayer and the Constructivists Moholy-Nagy and Lissitzky are an eloquent testimony-despite their occasional severity-to theses artists’ determination to view writing “as a work of art.”
 These graphic designers brought about a return to the simplicity and nobility of the monumental inscriptions of the ancient Romans.
 Herbert Bayer’s Universal type-not to mention Paul Renner’s Futura-reflects the Bauhaus typographers’ striving for legibility and clarity, and their indifference to strictly decorative issues.

-Cassandre’s first published text, which appeared in La Revue de l’Union de l’Affiche Française (1926), shows clearly that his own thinking at the time was very similar to that of the Bauhaus artists.
-Though he may not have had many opportunities to study their works closely, their views are reflected in the very first lines of his article.
 In them, Cassandre defines the poster as a pictorial work designed for the masses and in consequence, necessarily tripped of the individual lyricism which is the hallmark of easel painting (for which there is and can only be a limited public).
 The concept of an “art for the bourgeoisie” is implicitly condemned.
 This is important, for Cassandre’s whole creative approach at the time was based on the rejection of art for the elite.

 Cassandre’s opinions and those of the Bauhaus group belong to the same intellectual trend.
 They have numerous points in common, which can be listed as follows : the rejection of the individual and personal element in painting ; the recourse to industry’s unlimited means of mechanical reproduction ; the reference to the applied arts as the repository of a tradition of anonymity, the only tradition that can inspire in the artist the humility necessary for the creation of a truly popular art ; and, perhaps even more crucial, the repeated references to architecture, the environment par excellence of the visual work of art which draws its rules of composition, its geometric structure and its rhythms from it.
 There is also the return to the origins of an authentic epigraphic style of designing letters.

-Thanks to its clarity and architectural simplicity, this is the only style that can be used in monumental painting.
-But the real significance of Cassandre’s text lies not just in the aesthetic doctrine it outlines, nut in the new faith it proclaims-a faith Cassandre shared with the artists of the Bauhaus.
+"And to begin with: several remarks of an aesthetic order.
 Painting is evolving increasingly toward individual lyricism, toward purely poetic works rather than pictorial ones (in the classical sense of the term pictorial).

 The poster, on the other hand, is moving toward a collective and utilitarian art.
 It strives to do away with the artist’s personal characteristics, his idiosyncrasies and any trace of his personal manner.